 Many salespeople are busy with the time-honored tradition of performance reviews and goal setting to guide their sales efforts.
-Not many are re-evaluating their key sales activities to look for areas of improvement.

 If this sounds like your plan, you could be missing out on a few more important key sales activities.You could be missing out on a few more important activities.
 Click To Tweet